shawonibnkamal/shawonnotes/computer-science/coding-interview/1-intro.md

 ---

-This book is designed to **give you a structured path to success**—whether you're preparing for FAANG, startups, or any top tech company.
+This guide is designed to **give you a structured path to success**—whether you're preparing for FAANG, startups, or any top tech company.
 By following this methodology, you'll **build problem-solving intuition and confidently tackle any interview challenge.** 🚀